boyloy21/Researched-documents/README.md

 # Researched-documents
-If you want to view document please click download
+If you want to read document please click download